boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Getting data from a remote connection .....................................

-To get data and commit information from one of your remote connections into your own repository (for example, to get all the data and commits from the shared GeoGig Server), in the :guilabel:`GeoGig Navigator`, right-click your repository name and select :guilabel:`Pull`.
+There are two ways of getting data from a remote connection:

+- Getting branches that are not in your current repository.
+- Getting history and data to a repository branch, from a branch in the remote connecction.

+To get missing branches, right-click on the repository item and select  :guilabel:`Pull`.
+That will add the missing branches to your local repo.

+To update a specific branch, right-click on the item that represents it and select  :guilabel:`Pull`.
 The :guilabel:`Remote reference` dialog opens.
 Select the :guilabel:`Remote` and the :guilabel:`Branch` from where you wish to import data and click :guilabel:`OK`.